Takeaways: Joy, tears, culture wars dominate Jackson hearing

 Jackson is the first federal public defender to be nominated to the Supreme Court and her efforts representing those accused of crimes, alongside her work as a federal judge, have provided a lengthy record of difficult cases for senators to review.

-Republicans have particularly focused on the emotional and disputed debate over the judge's record sentencing child pornography offenders to portray her as soft on crime.
+Republicans have particularly focused on the emotional and disputed debate over the judge's sentences for child pornography offenders to portray her as soft on crime.
 Critics say she brings too much "empathy" to the law.

 Under questions from Democratic Sen. Jon Ossoff of Georgia, Jackson explained that prior to the court's 1963 ruling in Gideon v.
 Wainwright, people who were accused of crimes but couldn't afford lawyers were not guaranteed the right to legal representation.